Saeed Blacknall: Arizona Cardinals

 Blacknall was signed to the Arizona Cardinals practice squad on December 4, 2019.
 His practice squad contract with the team expired on January 6, 2020.

 Los Angeles Wildcats

-Blacknall was drafted by the Los Angeles Wildcats in the 2020 XFL Supplemental Draft held on November 22, 2019.
+Blacknall was selected by the Los Angeles Wildcats in the 2020 XFL Supplemental Draft held on November 22, 2019.
 He signed with the team on January 6, 2020.

-During the 2020 XFL season, Blacknall scored his first pro touchdown during a regular football season with a 42 yard touchdown with a pass from Josh Johnson on February 29 against New York Guardians during the second half of the game at MetLife Stadium.
+During the 2020 XFL season, Blacknall scored his first pro touchdown during a regular football season with a 42-yard touchdown with a pass from Josh Johnson on February 29 against New York Guardians during the second half of the game at MetLife Stadium.

 The game was broadcast on ABC and was seen by 1.5 million viewers.
-Blacknall scored a 17 yard touchdown with another pass from Josh Johnson on March 8 against Tampa Bay Vipers at Dignity Health Sports Park.
+Blacknall scored a 17-yard touchdown with another pass from Josh Johnson on March 8 against Tampa Bay Vipers at Dignity Health Sports Park.
 He totaled four receptions for 120 yards and two touchdowns on 14 targets in three games during the season.
 He had his contract terminated when the league suspended operations on April 10, 2020.